-Colvars communicates with each back-end programs through a specialized implementation of a ``proxy'' C++ class, as documented in \cite{Fiorin2013}.
-In contrast with existing interfaces of Colvars with other programs, the new Tinker-HP interface includes a C layer that allows linkage between the C++ library and the Fortran code of Tinker-HP.
+Colvars communicates with each back-end program through a specialized implementation of a ``proxy'' C++ class, as documented in \cite{Fiorin2013}.
+In contrast with existing interfaces of Colvars with other programs, the new Tinker-HP interface includes a C layer that allows for linking the C++ library and the Fortran code of Tinker-HP.
 In practice, some parameters are first initialized, such as the target temperature, the nature of the reaction coordinate of interest with the atoms involved as well as the bias to apply on it (constant or adaptive).
-Then, each time the gradients routine of the MD code is called, the current value of the Cartesian coordinates involved in the collective variable of interest are retrieved (as well as the forces acting on them if required) by the Colvars library, enabling the computation of a bias whose forces are sent back to the MD driver.
-In the context of multiple time step integrators\cite{tuckerman1992reversible,lagardere2019pushing} within Tinker-HP, this exchange is only done at the outer (larger) timesteps, which is fine as long as the collective variable is slowly varying.
+Then, each time the gradients routine of the MD code is called, the current value of the Cartesian coordinates involved in the collective variable of interest is retrieved (as well as the forces acting on them if required) by the Colvars library, enabling the computation of a bias whose forces are sent back to the MD engine.
+In the context of multiple time step integrators\cite{tuckerman1992reversible,lagardere2019pushing} within Tinker-HP, this exchange only happens at the outer (largest) timesteps, which is correct as long as the collective variables vary as slowly as the slow force field terms.
 This is different from the Colvars interfaces to NAMD and other simulation software, which call Colvars every inner timestep.